abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 **NOTE**: `static` methods belong to class, but they are inherited just like any other method.
 Reason - they are part of the "blueprint", this way the child also gets its very own static method through inheritance.

 ### Accessing Private Members and Methods with Inheritance (Getters/Setters)
-`private` methods of a superclass are not inherited by subclass but they can be accessed using inherited `public` methods in the subclass.
+`private` methods of a superclass are not inherited by subclass (unaccessible) but they can be accessed using inherited eligible methods in the subclass.

 ```java
 // only method caller() is inherited by the Child class
 // but it can access private members and methods of Parent class too via public method

 public class Parent {
     public void caller() {
         printHello();